kdmukai/bitcoin_resources/README.md

 * KeepKey
 * various DIY projects: [SeedSigner](https://github.com/SeedSigner/seedsigner), Specter DIY

+---

 ### Earning interest on bitcoin and USD stablecoins
+**Update 2022: Just don't.**

-Lending platforms offer interest on bitcoin in the 4.5-6.25% range and up to 12.5% on USD stablecoins (a crypto token where 1 USDC, PAX, TUSD, etc is "guaranteed" to be worth $1 regardless of how prices are swinging in the broader crypto markets).
-You take on some greater risk ("not your keys, not your bitcoin") but if you dig into each platform's risk management approach you might decide that the modest risk is well worth the huge interest payouts.
+~~Lending platforms offer interest on bitcoin in the 4.5-6.25% range and up to 12.5% on USD stablecoins (a crypto token where 1 USDC, PAX, TUSD, etc is "guaranteed" to be worth $1 regardless of how prices are swinging in the broader crypto markets).
+You take on some greater risk ("not your keys, not your bitcoin") but if you dig into each platform's risk management approach you might decide that the modest risk is well worth the huge interest payouts.~~

 [Ledn](https://platform.ledn.io/join/f28658694234fd0a38458952642f59d5): Best rate is currently capped at 2.0 btc.
 As with every platform they offer overcollateralized loans against your deposited btc.
 Currently have the best USDC interest rates.
 They primarily (exclusively?) lend their assets to Genesis Capital.
 Lots of useful discussion [here](https://twitter.com/danheld/status/1334152341881311234?s=20).

-[BlockFi](https://blockfi.com/?ref=55312987): $15b under management as of March 2021.
-Pays interest on btc and USD deposits which are then lent out primarily via overcollateralized loans (to borrow $1000 USD you have to deposit at least $2000 worth of btc), which significantly reduces the risk to the lender.
-Some undercollateralized lending does happen (~20-50% of their loans) but only to a limited selection of institutional partners.
-The best bitcoin interest rate maxes out at 1.0 btc (deposits above that earn a greatly reduced rate).

-This [podcast with CEO Zac Prince](https://www.theinvestorspodcast.com/bitcoin-fundamentals/btc013-bitcoin-lending-borrowing-w-blockfis-zac-prince-mark-yusko/) is a good starting point.
-The interviewer, Preston Pysh, asks really savvy, important questions about the risks.

-[Voyager](https://voyager.onelink.me/WNly/referral?af_sub5=KEIECB): $1.1b under management as of Feb 2021.
-Interest rates similar to BlockFi but no consumer lending; they only lend to major market players (Galaxy Digital, BitGo/Goldman Sachs, Jump Capital).
-A lot (most?) of their revenue comes from price spreads on their trading platform.
-Publicly traded in Canada (read: extra level of regulation and scrutiny.
-Good).

-This [interview with CEO Steve Ehrlich](https://www.youtube.com/watch?v=6w_XVpRLI_A&t=3s) is good, but the interviewer doesn't know enough about the bitcoin/crypto ecosystem to ask any hard questions.

 [Abra](https://abra.com): Smaller player but like the others moving towards being a completely crypto-backed bank account.
 Deposit your USD, earn interest on it as a stablecoin, spend it as needed via debit card, convert as much as you like to bitcoin and then earn interest on that.
 Also provide excellent rates on bitcoin-backed USD loans.

 Pomp's [interview with CEO Bill Barhydt](https://podcasts.apple.com/us/podcast/bill-barhydt-founder-ceo-abra-bitcoin-future-asset/id1434060078?i=1000457327798) is excellent.

+---

 ### Bitcoin "cashback" cards & incentive programs
 [Fold App](https://use.foldapp.com/r/9PH3CUKE): Buy gift cards for popular retailers and earn "sats back".
-A debit card with much better bonuses (e.g. 5% sats back on Amazon purchases) is slowly being rolled out to the waitlist.
+A debit card with much better bonuses (e.g. 5% sats back on Amazon purchases) is now available.

-[BlockFi credit card](https://blockfi.com/credit-card-waitlist/?r=6ZA0l): Zero fees, 1.5% btc rewards on all purchases.
-Bitcoin rewards automatically earn interest at BlockFi's variable monthly rate (5% APY as of May 2021).
+---

 ## What about Ethereum and the other altcoins?
 see: [Discussion of altcoins](altcoins.md)